TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes assigns containers to available nodes in the cluster based on resource availability and specific policies, ensuring workloads are balanced.

+   Kubernetes employs a scheduling mechanism that assigns containers to the available nodes in the cluster based on their resource requirements and specific scheduling policies.
+This balancing ensures efficient utilization of resources and optimal performance of workloads across the cluster.

 ### 3. **Scaling**:
    - Automatically adjusts the number of running containers (Pods) either manually or automatically based on CPU usage or custom metrics.